emagiz/emdocs/mds/microlearning/advanced-keyconcepts-apigateway-message-vs-apigateway.md

 ##### Intro

-# Considerations for Event Streaming or Messaging
+# Considerations for API Gateway or Messaging

 In this microlearning we'll take a moment to discuss several considerations for making the right choice between the two patterns